 Colophon

-This site is hosted on an OpenBSD server on vultr, built using plain text files processed by soupault and rsync’d to the server as part of a pre-commit hook.
+This site is hosted on an OpenBSD server on vultr, built using plain text files processed by soupault and auto-rsync’d to the server as part of a pre-commit hook.

 The source files are available on my git server and GitHub.

-I also use caretaker during development to auto-rebuild as I edit the source files.
+I also use entr (on Nix) or caretaker (on Arch) during development to auto-rebuild as I edit the source files.

 The workflow is terminal-based and pretty basic.